lleukkun/eigengen/README.md

 EigenGen
 ========

 EigenGen is a CLI Large Language Model frontend.
-It is designed for working with code and incorporates a locally running content retrieval system (RAG) based on sqlite-vec for database and SFR-Embedding-Code-2B_R for embeddings.
+It is designed for working with code.
 EigenGen uses a two-stage process where larger LLM is used to solve the task and produce dense output, which is then given to a smaller LLM which applies the changes and produces the complete file output.
 Finally this is then used to produce diffs which the user can choose to apply.

 ### Supported Models
 EigenGen currently works correctly with:
   - DeepSeek deepseek-r1 (/meld by v3)
   - OpenAI o3-mini, o1 (/meld by gpt-4o-mini)
-  - Anthropic claude-3-5-sonnet (uses same model for /meld operation, haiku has too low output token limit)
+  - Anthropic claude-3-5-sonnet (uses same model for /meld operation)
   - deepseek-r1:70b via Groq (/meld by same)
   - Google gemini-2.0-flash-thinking-exp (/meld by gemini-2.0-flash-exp)
   - Mistral Large v2 (/meld uses the same)

 ## Features

-  - Integrated RAG functionality for context retrieval, powered by locally executed SFR-Embedding-Code-2B_R along with sqlite-vec database. egg --add-git can be used to add git repositories to the database.
   - --chat mode allows discussing the changes and when the assistant answers with code blocks, they can be applied with '/meld' command.
+  - -d -p "your prompt" will give you a diff of the changes printed to stdout
+  - -f [files...] allows you to specify the context to use